MingxunBai/.emacs.d/README.md

 # The configuration of my emacs
-let get some new think.
+Let get some new think.